 There are a few common elements that tend to be found in urban industrial spaces.
 They include, but are not limited to:

 - Sleek, metal and glass lighting

 Get the Look

 The key to achieving a no-frills industrial chic look is simplicity.
 Avoid excess furniture and accessories and keep only what’s needed.
 The interest and depth in the space will be found in the mix of textures and patina.

-- Be sure to also add plenty of metal.
-Whether it’s metal windows and railings, or metal furniture and lighting, galvanized metals and steel will combine brilliantly with the wood.
+- Be sure also to add plenty of metal.
+Whether its metal windows, railings, metal furniture, and lighting galvanized metals and steel, it will combine brilliantly with the wood.